jpolkdata/personal-code-reference-library/README.md

 # Personal Code Reference Library
 This is a collection of code samples from various languages that I've collected.
-These are things I've needed to reference or use from time-to-time.
+These are things I've needed to use from time-to-time.

 As I find a useful command/script I try to store it here for future re-usability.